earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-02-landsat-cloud-masks.md

 require you identify pixels that are low confidence clouds too.
 We are just using these classes for the purpose of this class.

-# URL - make sure you click on the landsat 8 tab to view appropriate values

 | Attribute                | Pixel Value                                                     |
 |--------------------------|-----------------------------------------------------------------|